 My first fancy dress was sleeveless, with a white bodice and a lacy skirt held aloft by stiff petticoats of starchy tulle.
 I was to wear the dress as one of Titania’s attendants in a school production of A Midsummer Night’s Dream.
 It thrilled me to be onstage in something so frilly and feminine that I felt like the star instead of what I truly was, a decorative backdrop to the action.

-Our teachers rewrote the play for a group of primary students, cutting it until the bard would not have recognized his work, but that meant nothing to me.
+Our teachers rewrote the play for a group of primary students, cutting it until the Bard would not have recognized his work, but that meant nothing to me.
 I had no lines.
 My big moment happened when, with two other eight-year-olds, I danced around the fairy queen as she lay sleeping before we all scampered off.
 Our names owed nothing to Shakespeare.
 We were Glitter, Blossom, and Snowdrop, and we dressed accordingly.
 To fit me for my role as Glitter, Mum tacked a length of tinsel to my skirt and used the leftover garland to fashion a circlet for my hair.
 I was resplendent.

 My first school performance was at age seven, when I learned the joy and freedom of putting on a costume and pretending to be someone else.
 No longer Terry Deer, a shy child in a foreign country, I became Red Riding Hood.
 It gave me a thirst for the stage that I’ve never lost.
 I had no fear of the audience.
 I wanted to show off for my parents and sister, the people I loved best.